 - parallel processing technology (for ex. parallel smart contract running)

 - staking and validating system might be difficult even for experienced developers

 - limited amount of validators may increase the centralization of the network

-Choosing EOS blockchain framework is a very reasonable choice in terms of the low transaction and contract deployment costs.
+Choosing EOS blockchain framework for DApp is a very reasonable choice in terms of the low transaction and contract deployment costs.
 Projects with tight budgeting or small to middle solutions may significantly benefit from this.

 The free transaction is critical if you want to build a scalable, popular, and publicly accessible environment.
 Additionally, low and predictable transaction fees are helpful in terms of dApp testing during the pre-launch phase.

 We recommend using EOS if your project needs to run many smart contracts at once along with fast crypto payments.
 In addition, with the help of EOS, you can create a perfect untrusted environment for managing and operating various IoT devices.